Iuri-Almeida/coding-challenge-itau/docs/DOC.md

 ## Description

+After running `docker compose up` command, the application can be accessed at `http://localhost:8080/`.
 The [Coding Challenge Itau][postman-file] file contains all the endpoints listed below, so there is no need to write everything, just import the file.

 ## Endpoints